chb/smart-docs/reference/data_model/index.md

 <td style='width: 70%'>
 <span style='font-size: small'>http://xmlns.com/foaf/0.1/gender</span>
 <br />
 A person's (administrative) gender.
-This should consist of the string "male" or "female". &#91;[http://www.w3.org/2000/01/rdf-schema#Literal rdfs:Literal]&#93;
+This should consist of the string "male" or "female". <a href='http://www.w3.org/2000/01/rdf-schema#Literal'>rdfs:Literal</a>
 </td>
 </tr>